chastitywhiterose/Chastity-Code-Cookbook/Chastity-Code-Cookbook.md

 By downloading [w64devkit](https://github.com/skeeto/w64devkit), you get [Mingw-w64 GCC](https://www.mingw-w64.org/), [GNU Make](https://www.gnu.org/software/make/), and [busybox](https://frippery.org/busybox/).
 These tools will allow you to compile and run C programs, run advanced tasks with makefiles for GNU Make, and run most Linux commands (ls, cat, etc).

 The reason I recommend it is because it allows you to develop any program exactly the way you would on Linux without having to install Linux.
 Most people don't use Linux unless they are already into programming.
-If you are getting your start with C programming and your computer has Windows, then you will benefit from this.
+If you are getting your start with C programming and your computer has Windows, then you will benefit from this section.

 Step 1: Download w64devkit